 Medicine and Human Rights

-Equality, Quality, Social Responsibility: as we expressed in the "Manifesto for a Human Rights-based Medicine" these are principles that should guide health systems.
+Equality, Quality, Social Responsibility: as expressed in the "Manifesto for a Human Rights-Based Medicine," these three principles should guide health systems.

 "All human beings are born free and equal in dignity and rights."
 Recognising this principle "constitutes the foundation of freedom, justice and peace in the world."Universal Declaration of Human Rights, Paris, 10th December 1948, Preamble and Article 1